Snkz/raycasting-playground/README.md

 Raycasting Playground
 ---------------------

-Inspired by simulationcorner.net (and using sebastians pngs for comanche's terrains)
+Inspired by simulationcorner.net (using sebastians pngs for comanche's terrains and his tracing algo for these terrains)

-My attempt and doing a simple ray caster (minus the objects .. for now)
+My attempt and doing a simple ray caster (minus the objects .. for now) I want the terrian to be mutable.